Skip to content

 What happens when the performance of this modular monolith requires that you MUST scale it out and break it into independently deployable pieces?

-Remember: No business can afford the expense of waiting for you to re-write your product, so forget that idea!
+Remember: No business can afford the expense of waiting for you to re-write your product at some future date - so forget that idea!

-This codebase has been explicitly designed so that you can split it up and deploy its various modules into separate deployable units as you see fit (when your product is ready for that).
+This codebase has been explicitly designed so that you can split it up and deploy its various modules into separate deployable units as you see fit (when your product is ready for that, or when your team grows large enough to warrant that).

 Unlike a traditional monolithic codebase (i.e., a single deployable unit), all modules in this Modular Monolith codebase have been designed (and enforced) to be de-coupled and deployed independently in the future.